upstash/vector-php/README.md

 ```

 ## Namespaces
 Upstash Vector allows you to partition a single index into multiple isolated namespaces.
 Each namespace functions as a self-contained subset of the index, in which read and write requests are only limited to one namespace.
-To learn more about it, see Namespaces
+To learn more about it, [see Namespaces](https://upstash.com/docs/vector/features/namespaces).

 ### Example
 ```php